A second-order numerical method for the aggregation equations

 \subsubsection{A possible optimal convergence rate}

 As observed in the previous section, a second-order convergence rate (in $d_1$) is not always achievable.
 Indeed, even in the case of (formally) first-order schemes, one does not always obtain a convergence rate of 1.
 Delarue, Lagouti\`ere and Vauchelet prove that their first-order upwind type scheme converges at a rate of $\hf$ in the 2-Wasserstein distance $d_2$ in \cite{DLV2017}.
 Furthermore, an example showing that this rate is optimal (in both $d_1$ and $d_2$) is provided: $W(x)=2x^2$ for $|x| \leq 1$, $W(x)=4|x|-2$ for $|x|>1$ and $\rho^0 = 0.5 \delta_{-0.25} +0.5 \delta_{0.25}$.
-The exact solution of \eqref{eq:agg_eq_1d} in this case is
+The exact solution of \eqref{eq:agg_eq_1d}, found by solving the corresponding particle system \eqref{eq:particlesys}, is

+in this case.
 Applying the second-order scheme \eqref{eq:numericalmethod_1d} to this example, the convergence rate improves to $\unitfrac{2}{3}$ and $\unitfrac{3}{4}$, see Figure \ref{fig:rate}.
 Even though the rate is far from 2, this suggests that the optimal rate of \eqref{eq:numericalmethod_1d} is somewhat higher than the one for similar first-order schemes.